landonb/dubs-vim/README-USING.rst

 Ctrl-C to work in Command mode; using a green color to highlight search matches; always showing the status line; etc.

-This plugin also enables so-called MS-DOS mode and configures some menu item shortcuts.

 Please see the source for all the settings and more comments.

 Installation